 What’s a design system, anyway?

 Design systems take a few forms and go by a few names (my current favorite is Atomic Design).
-At its core, a design system is really a detailed roster of design elements, and guidance on how to put them together.
+At its core, a design system is really just a library of design elements, and guidance on how to put them together.

 If you’ve ever looked at your website and thought, this looks like a patchwork quilt instead of a professional digital property, you need a design system.